 Secondly, you will need to create a marketing campaign which is directed at your influencers.
 Before they can begin to help you with getting the word out about your brand, it’s important that they are genuinely interested in it themselves and knowledgeable about the products that you’re going to have them promote.

 Once you’ve determined who your influencers are and have them on board, you’ll need to think about the secondary marketing strategy for them to drive further awareness of your brand, products, and services to a wider consumer audience.
 This could be in the form of reviews, social media posts, blog posts, videos, or a combination of all these.
 Learn more with these influencer marketing statistics.

-Difference Between Influencer and Word of Mouth Marketing
+What’s the Difference Between Influencer and Word of Mouth Marketing?

 Whilst influencer marketing and word of mouth marketing share many similarities, it’s important to understand the key differences between the two.